 - Good for the Heart: Cruciferous vegetables like cauliflower have been found to significantly improve blood pressure and kidney function.
 This is due to the presence of sulforaphane, which researchers believe helps improve DNA methylation, a critical function to protect cellular viability and normal gene expression especially within the delicate lining of the arteries.

-Convinced yet that cauliflower steak would be a great addition to your family’s menu plan?
+Are you convinced yet that cauliflower steak would be a great addition to your family’s menu plan?

-Pan Fried Cauliflower Steak
+Pan Fried Cauliflower Steak Recipe

 Remove the leaves on the cauliflower head and trim the stem until it is flush with the creamy white florets (or green or purple depending on the color cauliflower you buy!).